Reckless Driving Is A Misdemeanor In Virginia

 - Passing a school bus

-Our lawyers include former prosecutors and a former county police officer.
+Our reckless driving lawyers Fairfax include former prosecutors and a former county police officer.
 Our criminal defense team knows how Virginia reckless driving cases are prosecuted and where to look for weaknesses.

 We will examine all facets of your case to determine the pros and cons of the prosecution’s case, including whether proper procedure was followed and whether your constitutional rights were violated.